 - I’m still looking for a new location to store my sewing cart.

-With this plan laid out, I started sorting the items in my bins and decluttered them.
+With this plan laid out (and after trying a few different approaches), I started sorting the items in my bins and decluttered them.
 Then I assigned homes and added containers to keep like items together.

 I spent the following few weeks paying attention to how my space worked and tweaked things.
 I moved a few items to a less accessible location when I realized I didn’t use them much.
 I’m actually still working on this space as I haven’t quite finished making over my office.